Most young people don’t think they’ll see seven figures in their lifetime

 Even though more than one-third of millennials are tackling student loan debts of nearly $20,000, 70 percent are still saving for retirement right now.
 According to the survey, 85 percent of millennials think saving for retirement is an important part of adulthood.

 Only one-third of millennials say saving isn’t a top priority.
 Although saving may be sporadic for some, it’s encouraging that they’re already looking toward their golden years.
-But it turns out graduating into a recession gave many millennials serious reservations about investing their savings in the stock market.
+But it turns out graduating into a recession gave many millennials serious reservations about investing their savings in stocks.

 “The fact that half of millennials have a fear of losing their savings in the market concerns me because being invested in the market at this age is only going to benefit this generation for the future,” Ready says.
 “The market has continued to generate returns for the long-term investor, and it is absolutely critical that younger people recognize this.”